Raidriar796/Resonite-On-Steam-Deck/README.md

 - When prompted if you want the script to detect the right dll files, say no with `n`
 - When prompted to enter the dll override, enter `dxgi`

-3. Go back into Game Mode and launch Resonite.
+3. Launch Resonite in either Desktop or Game Mode

-4. Press the Home key to open the ReShade window and enable SMAA.fx
+4. Press the Home key to open the ReShade window and enable SMAA.fx and CAS.fx

 The Steam virtual keyboard does not have the Home key, if you do not have an external keyboard, you can edit the ReShade.ini file in the Resonite folder and change the keybind referencing [this list](<https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=windowsdesktop-6.0>)

-Now you can have SMAA in Resonite alongside whatever other shaders you may want to use, keep in mind heavy shaders come with heavy performance drops.
+Now you can have SMAA and/or CAS in Resonite alongside whatever other shaders you may want to use, keep in mind heavy shaders come with heavy performance drops.

 ## VR